 One of the best ways to stop condensation on walls in your bedroom is by improving air circulation throughout the room.
 This will help promote evaporation, which can help reduce moisture levels and address the formation of condensation on your walls.
 You can do this by opening windows or installing an exhaust fan near sources of humidity like bathrooms and kitchens.

 2. Use Dehumidifiers

 Another effective way to address condensation on your bedroom walls is by using a dehumidifier to remove excess moisture from the air.
-This will help prevent additional moisture from accumulating in your room and causing a further buildup of condensation on the walls.
-Look for a dehumidifier that has a built-in air filter to remove pollutants and odors from the atmosphere as well.
+This will help prevent additional moisture from accumulating in your room and causing further condensation buildup on the walls.
+Look for a dehumidifier with a built-in air filter to remove pollutants and odors from the atmosphere.

 3. Apply Insulation